Earn Your Certificate in Patient Advocacy!

 Renewing Your Certificate:

-If you choose to renew via examination, you will need to complete the certificate process.
+To renew your certificate, you will need to complete and retake the certificate process.
 Professionals choose to retake the certificate training program every other year due to the dynamic changes happening in healthcare.

 On-site workshops can be scheduled on a one-to-one basis.
 To discuss having an on-site workshop at your organization, please contact: